ARNoor/AI-lab-Project/README.md

 - Ceramic Tiles Dataset
 - Documentation of the Dataset
 - Predicting Tiles Price, a python code (project) file
-- A report on the project
+- Report on the project